wlonk/arcadia/rules/outcomes.rst

 .. admonition:: Cost of a spell (passion, keep card)

    When you cast a spell, use this outcome.
-Each spell will list consequences; you may choose to take a magical mark (listed under your Passion) when you get the lowest outcome, or to take all the magical side-effects.
+Each spell will list consequences; you may choose to take a magical mark when you get the lowest outcome, or to take all the magical side-effects.

    -  Ace or two: All the consequences, and take a mark.
    -  Three or four: All the consequences, or take a mark.